-4.21 Logout
+4.24 Logout

-This menu is used to perform a logout from the switch management.
+This command is used to force a logout immediately from the switch management and pop-up a login page.
 If current user does not perform any management operation over 3 minutes, the switch will execute an auto logout and abort the current connection.